APA (CoA) Accredited Doctoral Internship in Professional Psychology (one year)

 Welcome to the Hennepin County Medical Center (HCMC) Psychology Internship Program website.
 We appreciate your interest in our internship program, which is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA) and we hope that you will find the following information useful as you search for prospective internship programs.

 We offer four internship positions usually distributed with two interns in each track.
-Only students from APA-accredited graduate programs are accepted (though we also consider applicants from CPA-accredited programs).
+Only students from APA-accredited or CPA-accredited graduate programs are accepted.
 Preference is given to applicants from graduate programs in clinical and school psychology.
 Graduate students from counseling programs, with an interest in pursuing more clinical training, also will be considered.
 These are one year, full-time positions with the expectation of 2000 training hours.

 Salary and Benefits

 The internship year begins approximately two weeks before Labor Day (usually the last two weeks of August) with two weeks of orientation.
-The stipend for the training year is $25,000 ($ 12.02 per hour).
+The stipend for the training year is $25,000.
 Benefits include health insurance and 28 days of PTO (Paid Time Off), which provides paid time off for absences due to any reason including vacation, illness, holidays, doctor appointments, professional conferences, dissertation defense and personal business.
-Also available are subsidized dental and life insurance as well as short-term and long-term disability insurance.
+Also available are life insurance, short-term and long-term disability insurance, and subsidized dental insurance.
 As an intern, you would get discounts on metro passes, gym memberships, medications at HCMC pharmacy, care at HCMC, etc. Lastly, interns have four hours per week that may be designated for research or scholarly endeavors.

 About Our Facility

-The Psychiatry Department is located within the main HCMC campus in downtown Minneapolis.
+The Psychiatry Department is largely located within the main HCMC campus in downtown Minneapolis.
 The Psychiatry Department is composed of a 102-bed adult inpatient service, the Partial Hospitalization Program, the Day Treatment Program, Acute Psychiatric Services, Child Adolescent Psychiatry Service, and the Adult Psychiatry Clinic.
 The department also has an active Consultation Liaison Service, which provides extensive psychiatric and psychological consultation to adult and pediatric patients throughout the medical center.
+All required training experiences take place at this downtown campus, though some optional training experiences occur in our community clinics.

 In addition to the Psychology Training Program, the Department of Psychiatry has been involved in graduate medical education of University of Minnesota medical students and residents for decades.
 In 1996, the Hennepin-Regions Psychiatry Residency Program was established.